Employee Onboarding Training for High-Trust Teams | TIGERS 6 Principles

 You’re Here Because Culture Starts Early

-The First 90 Days Shape What Comes Next
+The First 90 Days of Employee Onboarding Training

 The first 90 days influence how quickly new employees feel connected, confident, and committed.
 This is when they begin to understand what is expected, how decisions are made, how feedback is handled, and whether the culture they were promised matches what they actually experience.